yellappa-s/Ringtone-Manager/README.md

 Note: you to receive the call to hear a different ringtone for the next call

-Tip: add as many as ringtones to the list for better experience when you press '+' button you will be provided options to choose rintone/music present in your device  in the options use filemanger to choose the ringtone.....
+Tip: add as many as ringtones to the list for better experience \n when you press '+' button you will be provided options to choose rintone/music present in your device  in the options use filemanger to choose the ringtone.....